bitpoke/mysql-operator/README.md

 ```

 ### Setup backup to gcloud
-You need to specify the `backupBucketURI` for the cluster to an uri like `gs://BUCKET_NAME`, and a secret with the following structure:
+You need to specify the `backupBucketUri` for the cluster to an uri like `gs://BUCKET_NAME`, and a secret with the following structure:

 ```
 apiVersion: v1